alexcasalboni/ssm-cache-python/README.md

 ### Explicit refresh

 You can manually force a refresh on a parameter or parameter group.
-Note that if a parameter is part of a group, refreshing it will refresh the entire group.
+Note that if a parameter is part of a group, the refresh operation will involve the entire group.

 ```python
 from ssm_cache import SSMParameter